vyperfun/vyper.fun/1/structs.md

 ## Put it to the test

-In our app, we're going to want to create some Pokemons!
+In our app, we're going to create some Pokemons!
 And Pokemons will have multiple properties, so this is a perfect use case for a struct.

 1. Create a `struct` named `Pokemon`.